Hank Zipzer (TV series): Filming

 The show was filmed at St Catherine's Catholic High School in Halifax, Yorkshire for series 1–2.
 Series 3 was filmed at Birkdale High School in Dewsbury, Yorkshire.

 Series changes

 Second series

 On 9 June 2014, Cheryl Taylor, the CBBC Controller, announced that the show had been renewed for a second series of thirteen episodes.
 Nick James, Henry Winkler, Felicity Montagu, and Nick Mohammed were all confirmed to return, as Hank, Mr. Rock, Miss Adolf, and Mr. Love respectively.
 Additionally, Javone Prince joined the main cast as Mr. Joy.

 Jon Macqueen replaced script editors Lucy Guy and Danny Springs, while Jim Poyser joined as a producer.
 Returning writers include Mark Oswin and Madeleine Brettingham, who each wrote one episode and former script editor Lucy Guy, who wrote two.
 Several new writers worked on the second series, including Jon Macqueen (two episodes), Mark Evans (one episode), and Adam G. Goodwin & Jonathan Parkyn (one episode).

 Cancellation

-In April 2017, Neil Fitzmaurice, who plays Stan, Hank's father, confirmed that there will not be a new series of the show.
+In April 2017, Neil Fitzmaurice, who played Stan, Hank's father, confirmed that there would not be another series of the show.